 It Takes All Kinds

-Cops encounter people from all walks of life, varying economic status, race, social standing, and experience.
-It only makes senses, then, that the makeup of the police force - to a certain degree - reflect the community they protect, at least to some degree.
+Cops encounter people from all walks of life, of varying economic statuses, race, social standing, and experience.
+It only makes senses that the makeup of a police force should reflect the community they protect, at least to some degree.

-There's no one type of person who makes the perfect police officer.
-Instead, it takes all kinds of people working together on the police force to offer different ideas and perspectives to find the best ways to serve their communities.
-It includes members from different backgrounds and age groups.
+There's no single type of person who makes the perfect police officer.
+Instead, it takes all kinds of people working together on a police force to offer different ideas and perspectives and to find the best ways to serve their communities.
+A typical police force includes officers from different backgrounds and age groups.

-For a majority of departments - both at the local and state levels - your age at the time of application is far less important that whether or not you can physically perform the job.
-You're ahead of the game regardless of your age if you're in shape and can demonstrate that you can handle the physical rigors a police officer is likely to encounter on the job.
+Your age at the time of application is far less important for a majority of departments than whether you can physically perform the job.
+You're ahead of the game regardless of your age if you're in good shape and can demonstrate that you can handle the physical rigors that a police officer is likely to encounter on the job.

-For the NYSP, you must be under 30 years old at the time you apply and less than 36 years old at the time you are appointed.
-The NYSP allows an additional 6 years for military veterans, both for the application age and the appointment age, so it's possible for you to be as old as 42 when you're hired.
+You must be under 30 years old at the time you apply to the NYSP, and under 36 years old at the time you're appointed.
+The NYSP allows an additional six years for military veterans, both for the application age and the appointment age, so it's possible for you to be as old as 42 when you're hired.

-Most federal law enforcement agencies have a maximum age of 37 years old at appointment, but they, too, waive the age limit for qualified military veterans and members already working within the federal system.
+Most federal law enforcement agencies have a maximum age of 37 at appointment, but they, too, waive the age limit for qualified military veterans and members already working within the federal system.

 Experience Is Valued

-There's probably a good chance that you can enjoy a second career as a police officer if you can pass a physical abilities test or a fitness evaluation - and your background and work history are suitable for a law enforcement job.
+There's probably a good chance that you can enjoy a second career as a police officer if you can pass a physical abilities test or a fitness evaluation, and if your background and work history are suitable for a law enforcement job.
 Now is the time for you to complete that application and take the first step toward a rewarding second career if you've always wanted to work in law enforcement.